D-Kay6/Infuse-TS/docs/functions/isCollection.md

 `unknown`

-The item to check.
+The dependency to check.

 ## Returns

 `item is Collection<Type>`

-`true` if the item is a collection, `false` otherwise.
+`true` if the dependency is a collection, `false` otherwise.w